Corporate Governance Policy

 Sustainability Disclosure

-In order to meet the expectations of society and build their trust, Asteria aims to contribute to the sustainable development of society by conducting business activities while actively communicating with customers, shareholders, employees, business partners, local communities, and all other stakeholders.
+Asteria aims to contribute to the sustainable development of society by conducting responsible business activities.
+To meet societal expectations and build trust, we actively communicate with all stakeholders, including customers, shareholders, employees, business partners, and local communities.

-We view the Sustainable Development Goals (SDGs) adopted by the United Nations General Assembly in 2015 as an important issue for a social contribution and conduct business activities accordingly.
-For instance, we are actively involved in environmental preservation activities, participating in regional revitalization projects such as “Asteria Green Activity” with Oguni Town in Kumamoto Prefecture and Semboku City in Akita Prefecture.
+Recognizing the importance of the Sustainable Development Goals (SDGs) adopted by the United Nations General Assembly in 2015, we conduct our business activities with these goals in mind as part of our social contribution efforts.
+We are actively involved in environmental preservation and regional revitalization projects, such as “Asteria Green Activity” with Oguni Town in Kumamoto Prefecture and Semboku City in Akita Prefecture.

 Please refer to our Sustainability Page for more information.